Are you interested in hosting? Do you have a spare room that you could offer to someone in the asylum system who would otherwise be homeless?

 Other ways you can support people seeking asylum

-Local volunteering: We also encourage you to look up NACCOM Member organisations near to you on our member project directory to find out if there are any other ways you can help, perhaps donating cash, or items they need or by volunteering.
+➡️ Local volunteering: We encourage you to look up NACCOM Member organisations near to you on our member project directory to find out if there are any other ways you can help, perhaps donating vital funds, items they need, or by volunteering.

-You can also stay up- to- date with NACCOM’s work by subscribing to our newsletter.
+➡️ Campaigning: NACCOM campaigns to change the policies that lead to destitution – see our latest campaigning priorities here.
+You can also stay up-to-date with all NACCOM’s work by subscribing to our newsletter.